OptimalScale/LMFlow/README.md

 ## Demos

-### Currently our checkpoint download service is at capacity.
-We have allocated one more server to support that.
-If you encounter error "_too many HTTP requests_", please wait for several minutes and try again.
-Thanks for your understanding.:pray:

 We provide four kinds of demos which include
 - Online Service: If you don't want to run any code and just want to try our models, we deploy our instruction-tuned LLaMA-7B and LLaMA-33B for you to have a try.